jblindsay/whitebox-tools/readme.txt

   ElevationAboveStreamEuclidean tools.
 - Fixed a bug with the LidarInfo tool that occurred when the user did not specify the mandatory output parameter along with a non LAS input file.
+- Fixed a bug with the Truncate tool; the output image was always integer, and therefore it did not work as expected when using more than zero significant digits.

 Version 2.1.0 (30-01-2022)
 - The Geomorphons tool for landform classification is now available.